Why and How to Create a Wikidata Page for Your Company

 icon of tutorial on a computer

-Simply filling out a form with your company information is not the way to go about getting a page in Wikidata.
-Far from it.
 There’s an online community out there that is passionate about preserving the integrity of its goldmine.
 Becoming a valuable part of that community is what it will take to get a Wikidata page.

 Create an Account

 Before doing anything in Wikidata, create an account and log in so you are credited for what you contribute.
-Otherwise your IP number will be used as the information source and will be available to the community.
+Otherwise, your IP number will be used as the information source and will be available to the community.
 That is not something most people would want to happen!

 Learn the Ropes With Tutorials

 Wikidata is not the easiest platform to learn, but there are several tutorials that can help.
 The basics include Items, Statements and References, while activities include Coordinates, Images, Inception date, Official website, and Administrative territory.
-If you’re not scared away yet you’re on your way to an eventual Wikidata company page.

 Since Wikidata is built on structured data, learning more about schema syntaxes will also help tremendously.